twetch-inc/twetch-js/README.md

 In order to post on Twetch you will need to let Twetch know what address you will sign your data with.
 To do this you can add the address as a signing address on https://twetch.app/developer.
-Any posts signed with your address will show up as posted by your account on twetch.
-One Twetch account can have many signing addresses so it's possible to use the SDK with many wallets for one user.
+Any posts signed with your address will display on Twetch as posted by your account.
+One Twetch account can have many signing addresses so it's possible to use the SDK with any number of wallets.
 If you beleive to have lost a key, you may revoke that signing address from the Twetch developer page.

 ## Wallet